 Another highly recommended product for keeping your dog cool is a cool mat.
 These are great for placing on the floor at home, preferably in a shady area away from direct sun light.
 Inside the mat there will usually be a layer of cooling gel which works by transferring heat from your pet's body.
 More deluxe versions also include a layer of foam inside for extra comfort.
 On a good cool mat, within a few moments of lying on it your dog will feel the cooling effects and be comfortable enough to prefer it to the hard floor.

-If you are out and about with your dog and need of some shade for them, a pop-up sun shelter is an easy solution, wherever you are.
-It is a quick and simple way to provide your dog with a shady place to retreat from the sun.
-Check out our Pop-Up Sun Cabana which offers 50+ UV protection and is available in two sizes, with the largest one being big enough for adults.
+If you are out and about with your dog and need of some shade for them.
+A pop-up sun shelter, small tent or parasol is an easy solution, wherever you are.
+It is a simple way to provide your dog with a shady place to retreat from the sun.

 Have you seen these nifty little vests?
 The EzyDog Rash Vest protects your dog from the sun, providing 50+ UV protection.
 They are also highly visible and made from quality Lycra for a comfortable fit.
 The fabric is breathable so while your dog is being protected, they won't overheat from wearing the garment.